hCaptcha/HCaptcha-ios-sdk/README.md

 ## Usage

-hCaptcha sitekeys can be specified as Info.plist keys or can be passed as parameters when instantiating `HCaptcha()`.

-For the Info.plist configuration, add `HCaptchaKey` (sitekey) and `HCaptchaDomain` (with a protocol, i.e. https://) to your Info.plist.

-- `HCaptchaKey` is your hCaptcha sitekey.
+hCaptcha has two mandatory parameters to initialize:

+- `sitekey`
-- `HCaptchaDomain` should be a string like `https://www.your.com`
-- `baseURL` should match `HCaptchaDomain` if specified; it controls the URI used to initialize the hCaptcha session.
+- `domain` - should be a valid URL string like `https://www.your.com`, it controls the URL used to initialize the hCaptcha session.
 Example: `https://www.your.com`

+Both of them can be specified in `Info.plist` keys or passed as parameters when instantiating `HCaptcha`

+- `sitekey` can be specified as `HCaptchaKey` in `Info.plist` keys or can be passed as `apiKey` parameter when instantiating `HCaptcha`.
+- `domain` can be specified as `HCaptchaDomain` in `Info.plist` keys or can be passed as `baseURL` parameter when instantiating `HCaptcha`.

-With these values set, run:
+With these values set in `Info.plist` keys, run:

 ``` swift
 let hcaptcha = try?
 HCaptcha()